-These projects are often promoted with unfounded claims they are cheaper than publicly financed, owned and operated projects.
+These projects are often promoted with unfounded claims they deliver better “value for money” than publicly financed, owned and operated projects.

 Existing limits on access to information keep Canadians in the dark about the true costs of privatization deals – public-private partnerships (P3s), contracting out, Social Impact Bonds or other schemes.